SENPAI-Molecular-Dynamics/SENPAI/README.md

-# SENPAI - Simplified Evolutive N-body Processing and Analytics for Integration
+# SENPAI/ONICHaN - Simplified Evolutive N-body Processing and Analytics for Integration

 SENPAI is a molecular dynamics (MD) simulation software aimed at simulating organic systems.
 It handles  the following interractions: